 Prior to the completion of the formation transactions, because we did not conduct business in the corporate format we will utilize following the completion of the formation transactions, we did not pay any compensation to any of our named executive officers, and, accordingly, no compensation policies or objectives governed our named executive officer compensation.
 The following table sets forth the compensation expected to be paid in fiscal year 2013 to our named executive officers in order to provide some understanding of our expected compensation levels.
 While the table below accurately reflects our current expectations with respect to 2013 named executive officer compensation, actual 2013 compensation for these officers may be increased or decreased, including through the use of compensation components not currently contemplated or described herein.
-As discussed below under "- Severance Benefits," we will provide severance benefits to each of our named executive officers effective upon completion of this offering.
+As discussed below under "- Severance Benefits," we expect that each of our named executive officers will participate in our Executive Severance Benefit Plan effective upon completion of this offering.